MapperKeeper/jekyll-now/_posts/2017-5-27-Working-With-GeoJSON.md

 ### Adding Images and Videos

-You can add a gallery of images and videos into your [MapperKeeper](https://www.mapperkeeper.com) by defining an array of media items for your `gallery` property.
+You can add a gallery of images and videos into your [MapperKeeper](https://www.mapperkeeper.com) map by defining an array of media items in a `gallery` property.
 An array is like a list, where you can define more than just 1 item.
-Each gallery item is its' own object that can either be a `image` or `youtube` video with a title and valid URL.
+Each gallery item is its' own object that can either be an `image` or `youtube` video with a title and valid URL.
 If the media is not owned by you, it is good practice to credit the original author in the title field.

 Gallery items automatically show up in the popup for a user to click on and explore.
 Below is an example of a feature with a gallery containing a single image and video: